sawyerstein/stat240-migrant-graduation-analysis/README.md

 - Hypothesis testing
 - Statistical interpretation and discussion of assumptions

+## My Contributions

+As a member of this four-person team, I contributed throughout the full analytical process, including:

+- Cleaning and preparing the data in R
+- Developing data visualizations
+- Conducting and interpreting the hypothesis test
+- Writing and communicating the statistical findings
+- Creating the final project presentation
+- Presenting the results as part of the team

 ## Data Source

 Data was obtained from the New York State Education Department (NYSED) Graduation Rate Database.